TAServers/tas-mineclone2/packages/veinminer/README.md

 # Veinminer

-Veinminer is a Minetest2 implementation of (Veinminer for Minecraft)[https://www.curseforge.com/minecraft/mc-mods/veinminer].
+Veinminer is a Minetest2 implementation of [Veinminer for Minecraft](https://www.curseforge.com/minecraft/mc-mods/veinminer).

 Features: